stevearc/aerial.nvim/README.md

 hi link AerialFunction Special hi AerialFunctionIcon guifg=#cb4b16 guibg=NONE guisp=NONE gui=NONE cterm=NONE

+" There's also this group for the fallback of the text if a specific " class highlight isn't defined hi link AerialNormal Normal
 " There's also this group for the cursor position hi link AerialLine QuickFixLine
 " If highlight_mode="split_width", you can set a separate color for the